$0.00 – $65.00

 --Participants will be able to identify the importance of systematic reviews and meta-analyses for appraising ABA research.--Participants will be able to identify research questions appropriate for a systematic review or meta-analysis. --Participants will identify strategies for extracting studies and aggregating data for systematic reviews and meta-analyses.--Participants will identify advantages and disadvantages of non-overlap and statistical methods for aggregating single-case findings.

-Dr. Matt Tincani focuses on the application of behavioral principles to improve language, academic, social, and play skills of learners with autism spectrum disorders and other disabilities, with particular interest in Skinner’s analysis of verbal behavior.
-His additional scholarly interests include positive behavior support in school and community settings, scaling-up of behavioral interventions, quality of life of people with disabilities, and single-case designs.
+Dr. Matt Tincani is professor and chairperson of the Department of Teaching and Learning at Temple University.
+He focuses on the application of behavioral principles to improve language, academic, social, and play skills of learners with autism spectrum disorders and other disabilities, with particular interest in Skinner’s analysis of verbal behavior.
 His most recent work has explored issues of publication bias in single-case research, where he has advocated for publishing studies that do not yield experimental effect.
-He has been appointed to the editorial boards of several prominent journals in the field of special education, in addition to serving as associate editor of Journal of Positive Behavior Interventions.
-A Board Certified Behavior Analyst since 2000, he was previously coordinator of Temple's graduate program in applied behavior analysis, in addition to his affiliation with the special education program.
-He currently serves as chairperson of the Department of Teaching and Learning, which houses the university's teacher preparation programs in early childhood, middle grades, secondary, and special education.
+A Board Certified Behavior Analyst since 2000, he was previously coordinator of Temple's graduate program in applied behavior analysis, in addition to his longstanding affiliation with the special education program.

 Dr. Tincani has no financial relationships relevant to this presentation.

-Behavior Analysts: 3 CEUs for Live & Recorded webinarSocial Workers/ Counselors/ Psychologists NA
+Behavior Analysts: 3 CEUs for Live & Recorded webinarSocial Workers/ Counselors/ Psychologists: Not Eligible

 For ABAC's continuing education approvals statements please view our Continuing Education page